sarahelhnbaly/IDiscovery/Software Requirements Specification.md

 #### Version Control
 - **Git**: A distributed version control system to manage source code changes.
-  - **Tools**: Git can be used via command-line or with GUI tools like GitHub Desktop, Sourcetree, or integrated directly into IDEs.
+  - **Tools**: Git can be used via command line or with GUI tools like GitHub Desktop, and Sourcetree, or integrated directly into IDEs.

 #### Database
 - **SQLite**: A lightweight database for storing data locally within the app.